Ed Ruscha & The Two-Sided Coin of Influence

 Written & photographed by Kenn Sava for nighthawknyc.com unless otherwise credited.
 To send comments, thoughts, feedback or propositions click here.
 Click the white box on the upper right for the archives or to search them.
 Subscribe to be notified of new Posts below.
 Your information will be used for no other purpose.

-1. The traveling Retrospective, THE WORKS OF ED RUSCHA, came to the Whitney Museum in 1982, one of five museum stops it made, when the Artist was about 45.
+1. The traveling retrospective, THE WORKS OF ED RUSCHA, came to the Whitney Museum in 1982, one of five museum stops it made, when the Artist was about 45.

 2. ER, Tate, P. 9